SEPTA, NJ Transit ramp up to normal service Monday, Philadelphia airport cancellations continue

 After more than 9 inches of snow fell in Philadelphia on Sunday, the region will need some time to get back to normal.
-SEPTA, New Jersey Transit and Philadelphia International Airport will be open Monday, officials say, but customers may still face cancellations, delays and disruptions as they ramp up to normal operations.
+SEPTA, New Jersey Transit and Philadelphia International Airport are open Monday, officials say, but customers may still face cancellations, delays and disruptions as they ramp up to normal operations.

 SEPTA plans to ramp up operations Monday